ImpactAssets’ tenth IA 50 impact fund listing reveals growing market and innovative managers

 The IA 50 is the first publicly available database that provides a gateway into the world of impact investing for investors and their financial advisors, offering an easy way to identify experienced impact investment firms and explore the landscape of potential investment options.
 The IA 50 is intended to illustrate the breadth of impact investment fund managers operating today, though it is not a comprehensive list.
 Firms have been selected to demonstrate a wide range of impact investing activities across geographies, sectors and asset classes.

 The IA 50 is not an index or investable platform and does not constitute an offering or recommend specific products.
 It is not a replacement for due diligence.
-In order to be considered for the IA 50 2020, fund managers needed to have at least $25 million in assets under management, more than 3 years of experience as a firm with impact investing, documented social and/or environmental impact and be available for US investment.
-Additional details on the selection process are here.
+In order to be considered for the IA 50 2021, fund managers needed to have at least $25 million in assets under management, more than three years of experience as a firm with impact investing, documented social and/or environmental impact, and be available for US investment.
+Additional details on the selection process are available here.

 The IA 50 Emerging Impact Manager list is intended to spotlight newer fund managers that may demonstrate future potential to create meaningful impact.
 Criteria such as minimum track record or minimum assets under management may not be applicable.